ViTeX-Bench: Benchmarking High Fidelity Video Scene Text Editing

 ViTeX-Bench

-A task-specific evaluation protocol that scores character-level correctness, temporal visual quality, and edit locality on three independent axes, released with a cross-family reference grid covering all four practical strategies β€” per-frame image editing, first-frame propagation, mask-conditioned inpainting, and instruction-guided V2V.
+A task-specific evaluation protocol that scores character-level correctness, temporal visual quality, and edit locality on three complementary axes, released with a cross-family reference grid covering all four practical strategies.

 πŸ€–